alexsabr/AS_Booksynthetized/pragmatic-programmer.md

 - Knowledge in the information era can be bought at the price of lead and sold at the price of gold.
 Make " I don't know but I'll find out " your adage.

+- "Ain't good carpenter without good tools" get to know your tool and you will increase your productivity by several magnitudes.

-- Jack of all Trades, Master of one : have core technologies, yet dab in many.
+- Jack of all Trades, Master of one : have  one or few core technologies, yet dab in many.

 What Makes a pragmatic Programmer ?